-The meeting will be held remotely using Zoom and members of the public who wish to participate should check the agenda (or email the Clerk) for the meeting link and password.
-Any questions or comments relating to the agenda may also be emailed to the Clerk
+There will be a meeting of Ardleigh Parish Council Monday 9 May at 7.30pm at Ardleigh Village Hall (main hall) with the option of attending video link if preferred.
+Members of the public who wish to participate remotely should check the agenda for the link to the meeting.
+Any questions or comments relating to items on the agenda may also be emailed to the Clerk.

 Ardleigh Parish Council Clerk